 In contrast to common belief, opossums aren’t rodents.
 They are marsupials native to North America.
-At full adulthood, opossums can weigh on average around 15 pounds and measure around 2 feet in length.
-This is all about the exact same size of a small dog.
-This alone can alarm anyone who crosses paths with an opossum since many assume they are the size of rabbits or rats.
+At full adulthood, opossums can weigh an average of around 15 pounds and measure around 2 feet in length.
+This is about the same size of a small dog.
+This can alarm anyone who crosses paths with an opossum since many assume they are the size of rabbits or rats.
 Although not an animal called for viciousness, it may bite and attack in self-defense if it feels threatened.
 This is a bad situation since possums could be carriers of infectious diseases.

 Get Rid of Opossums

 Since you don’t want to remove the vegetables and fruits in your garden, put in a fence around it instead.
-This will thwart a variety of kinds of wildlife from entering and eating all the crops.
-Try sprinkling clove oil or cinnamon around the outside of your garden for a natural wildlife repellant.
+This will keep a variety of wildlife from entering and eating all the crops.
+Try sprinkling clove oil or cinnamon around the outside of your garden for a natural wildlife repellent.